buchanankerswell/buchanankerswell.github.io/_posts/2021-05-30-kerswell-et-al-coupling.md

 The notions that mechanical coupling in subduction zones regulate important seismic, volcanic, and geodynamic phenomena, and that depths of mechanical coupling may be invariant among diverse subduction zone segments ([Wada & Wang, 2009](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2009GC002570)), begs the following questions: where, how, and why does mechanical coupling occur along the interface between converging tectonic plates?
 This study investigates these questions by constructing 64 numerical geodynamic models of oceanic-continental convergent margins.
 Such a comprehensive suite of numerical models allows us to correlate mechanical coupling depths with thermo-kinematic boundary conditons---ultimately producing an expression for predicting coupling depths in real systems.

-This work was published in G3 on May 30, 2021.
-You can find the paper [here]({{ "assets/pdf/kerswell-et-al-coupling-g3-2021.pdf" | relative_url }}).
+The [manuscript](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2020GC009304) was published in *Geochemistry, Geophysics, Geosystems* on May 30, 2021.
+You can find the article [here]({{ "assets/pdf/kerswell-et-al-coupling-g3-2021.pdf" | relative_url }}).

 <img src="{{ "assets/images/repo-banner-coupling.png" | relative_url }}" width="100%">

+***Figure:*** *Visualization s of standard model cdf78 at 5.05 Ma. (top) Rock type. (bottom) Log10 of viscosity.
+By 5 Ma, balance is achieved between heat sinking from the upper mantle wedge to lower parts of the mantle and strong advection of heat in the circulating part of the mantle wedge.
+A feedback has already developed—heat advection inhibits antigorite stabilization to greater depths.*

 ## Coauthors:
  - [Matthew Kohn](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwj8yqqTw8T5AhWSADQIHaYXAfQQFnoECA4QAQ&url=https%3A%2F%2Fwww.boisestate.edu%2Fearth%2Fstaff-members%2Fmatthew-j-kohn%2F&usg=AOvVaw3-lM9gvqmVRHG-WhSRFOdu) (Boise State University)
  - [Taras Gerya](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjI1eiYw8T5AhViLzQIHdZJDT4QFnoECBMQAQ&url=https%3A%2F%2Ferdw.ethz.ch%2Fen%2Fpeople%2Fprofile.taras-gerya.html&usg=AOvVaw1ZWpP5eVNtfgnNmrhmGcGJ) (ETH Zürich)

-## Funding:
+## Acknowledgment
-This project was supported by the NSF grant OIA1545903 to M. Kohn, S. Penniston-Dorland, and M. Feineman.
+The authors thank the Geophysical Fluid Dynamics group at the Institut für Geophysik, ETH Zürich, for their computing resources and invaluable instruction, discussion, and support on the numerical modeling methods.
+The authors also thank P. Agard, L. Le Pourhiet, and their students at ISTeP, Sorbonne Université, for suggestions on the numerical modelling methods and discussions that greatly enhanced this study.
+The authors thank the anonymous reviewers for their helpful comments and suggestions, which greatly improved the manuscript.
+This work was supported by the National Science Foundation grant OISE 1545903 to M. Kohn, S. Penniston-Dorland, and M. Feineman.

 ## Open Research
 All data, code, and relevant information for reproducing this work can be found at [https://github.com/buchanankerswell/kerswell_et_al_coupling](https://github.com/buchanankerswell/kerswell_et_al_coupling), and at [https://osf.io/zjac3/](https://osf.io/zjac3/), the official Open Science Framework data repository.
 All code is MIT Licensed and free for use and distribution (see license details).